SasanLabs/VulnerableApp/benchmarks/README.md

   CWE / vulnerability type).

-You POST the scanner's findings as JSON to `/scanner/benchmark`; the framework returns coverage, missed issues, and false positives, and writes a JSON report to `benchmarks/<tool>-results.json`.
+You POST the scanner's findings as JSON to `/scanner/benchmark`; the framework returns coverage, missed issues, and unmatched items (findings the scanner reported that don't line up with any ground-truth row), and writes a JSON report to `benchmarks/<tool>-results.json`.

 > Running the scanner itself is **out of scope**.
 You are responsible for
 > running ZAP / Burp / Semgrep / your tool against VulnerableApp (or its source